 At this stage we believe there is considerable negative potential and risk in the markets and prefer a more conservative strategy.
 We are comfortable under these circumstances to settle for a return of inflation plus say 5% or about 12% p.a., which is still quite ambitious for a long term goal.
-Property, bonds with a little equity tweaking should produce the desired returns.
-Yes, chances are that one will miss out on further upside, but then it becomes ever riskier to time your exit.
+Cash, property and bonds with a little equity tweaking should produce the desired returns.
+Yes, there is still a slim that one will miss out on further upside, but then it becomes ever riskier to time your exit.
+With lots of liquidity in one's portfolio, one may be able to capitalize on opportunities that may present themselves in the wake of the expected unraveling.